CelsusSound AV receivers Best Home Theater Receiver Under $500

 Well, let’s talk about what you should expect from receivers that cost under $500.
 Unlike budget models, the devices on my list have more functionality.
 And that’s what I’m going to tell you about right now.

 In this price range, you can already find 7.2 channel receivers.
 You get better surround sound by adding rear speakers to your home theater.
-Also, in this case, you can get more power, and accordingly, the sound will play with less distortion while listening at maximum volume.
+In addition, you can also get more power in this case, but keep an eye on THD so that the sound is clear (no obvious distortion) when listening at maximum volume.

 Now for Wi-Fi and various music streaming platforms, such as Tidal, Spotify, Deezer, and SoundCloud.
 This is no longer uncommon, and many of the models in my review have these features.
 I think, in the future, almost all receivers of this class will have them on board.